-Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact Wo ould the project: a.
-Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? $\boxtimes$ b.
-Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?
+Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact a.
+Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

+b.
+Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? ---- --- -- -- -- -- --